 If it's because you're genuinely interested in them or you want to give them the freedom to express themselves or help them with troubling concerns buried inside then you've got a good motive.

 If it's none of these things and it's really because you get a good feeling when people tell you stuff about themselves no one else knows, or you intend using stuff they tell you to manipulate them, then you've got a wrong motive, and you need to sort that out first.

 If you know you find it difficult not telling your spouse or your best friend a secret someone else told you, then you need to sort that out first.
 People opening up to you, particularly on deep things buried inside, is a thing of high trust, once you tell someone that tells someone else and word goes around till it gets back to the person, you would lose their trust.
 And trust lost, is hard to regain.

 Be nice.
 Be polite.
 Smile often.
 Crack a joke.
 Let laughter become a habit.
 These things have a way of bringing down people's high walls.

 Work on greeting people kindly, be generous, and be comfortable being with people that are different from you.

 Be interested in people.

-Okay, so now you’ve sorted out the things that concern you— the things you must become; you’ve got the right motive, you’ve learnt to keep your mouth shut, and you’ve become more approachable, right?
+Okay, so now you’ve sorted out the things that concern you— the things you must become; you’ve got the right motive, you’ve learnt to keep secrets and you’ve become more approachable, right?
 Great!
 Now let’s get down to the heart of getting people to open up to you.

 4. ASK QUESTIONS